 Shorts are permitted during warm weather as long as they are at least halfway to the knee and not lycra (tight-fitting bicycle-type shorts).
-Please be aware of the following limitations:

-- 1. No clothing promoting or using derogatory language, alcohol, tobacco, drugs, or any sexual content
+Shirts and tops may not expose bare midriffs, nor be deeply or narrowly cut in the front, back or under the arms.
+Halter tops, spaghetti straps and strapless tops are not acceptable.
+Clothing that exposes undergarments will not be tolerated for males or females.
+Clothing must cover the entire buttocks.
+No clothing promoting or using derogatory language, alcohol, tobacco, drugs, or any sexual content.

-- 2. No hats worn in buildings

-- 3. No thong style sandals

-- 4. No tank tops, bare bellies, yoga pants, or see-through shirts

-- 5. No baggy pants (exposing underwear)

 The Superintendent makes final decisions regarding attire.
-Students should not wear clothing or hairstyles that can be hazardous to them in school activities, such as physical education and art.
+Students should not wear clothing, flip-flops or hairstyles that can be hazardous to them in school activities, such as physical education and art.
 Grooming and dress, which prevent the students from doing his/her work because of blocked vision or restricted movement, are discouraged, as are dress styles that create, or are likely to create a disruption of classroom order.
 Shoes must be worn at all times.